Vaughn Meader: Assassination aftermath

 In November 1963, Meader was busy recording a new comedy record, written by a different group of writers and not involving his Kennedy impersonation.
-On November 22, 1963, President Kennedy was assassinated in Dallas, Texas effectively ending Meader's career.
+On November 22, 1963, President Kennedy was assassinated in Dallas, Texas, effectively ending Meader's career.
 Copies of The First Family were pulled from stores and a JFK-related Christmas single by Meader ("St. Nick Visits The White House" b/w "T'was The Night Before Christmas 1963") that had been released by MGM's Verve Records shortly before the assassination was quickly withdrawn.
 Appearances that were already booked were cancelled, including one for the Grammy Awards ceremony.
 An episode of The Joey Bishop Show, which Meader filmed one week before the assassination and was set to air in February 1964, was pulled from the lineup.
 The episode never aired and was reportedly destroyed.

 Meader reportedly first learned of President Kennedy's assassination after hailing a taxicab in Milwaukee.
 The driver, recognizing his celebrity passenger, asked "Did you hear about Kennedy in Dallas?"
 Meader thought the driver was telling a joke and responded "No, how does it go?"
 The driver then informed Meader of President Kennedy's death.
 Meader then heard the breaking news bulletins over the taxi's radio.

 According to several sources, stand-up comedian Lenny Bruce went on with his November 22 nightclub show as scheduled.
 Just hours after Kennedy's death, Bruce walked onstage, stood silently for several moments, then said, "Boy, is Vaughn Meader fucked."
-The joke proved true; Meader discovered that he was so completely typecast as a Kennedy impersonator that he could not find anyone willing to hire him for any of his other talents.
+The joke proved true; Meader discovered that he was so completely typecast as a Kennedy impersonator that few were willing to hire him for any of his other talents.
+When he called them out, he was indirectly blacklisted in retaliation.

 His non-Kennedy album for Verve Records, Have Some Nuts!!!, came out to minimal attention in early 1964.
-A similar follow-up If The Shoe Fits... was released in late 1964, and included sketches on almost everything except the Kennedys, but sales were meager at best.
+A similar follow-up, If The Shoe Fits... was released in late 1964, and included sketches on almost everything except the Kennedys, but sales were meager at best.
 Meader's income evaporated, new-found friends and associates stopped calling, and by 1965 Meader was virtually broke.
 Sinking into depression, he became addicted to alcohol and drugs, and was forced to take whatever work he could find.

 He reunited with Earle Doud in 1971 for an album called The Second Coming, a comedic look at what life would be like for Jesus if he had returned to Earth around the time of Jesus Christ Superstar, but airplay and sales were virtually nonexistent.